odpi/specs/ODPi-Runtime.md

 Each entry will have a designation (free text in square brackets) in order to pinpoint which parts of the specification are in violation during certification.

-The designation [TEST_ENVIRONMENT] is reserved for entries that are defining constraints on the environment in which ODPi-compliant Hadoop platforms are expected to run.
+The designation [TEST_ENVIRONMENT] is reserved for entries that are defining constraints on the environment in which Platforms are expected to run.
 The output of the reference implementation validation testsuite is expected to capture enough information to identify whether the test execution environment conforms to the specification.

 Build Specifications
 ===========================

-To help achieve TONE, ODPi-compliant platforms MUST conform to the following build specifications.
+Platforms MUST conform to the following build specifications.

 Version Specifications
 -----------------------------

--   **[HADOOP_VERSION]** For this version of the specification, ODPi Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
+-   **[HADOOP_VERSION]** For this version of the ODPi Runtime Specification, Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
 Future versions MAY increase the base Apache Hadoop version.

--   The Apache components in an ODPi reference release MUST have their source be 100% committed to an Apache source tree.
+-   The Apache components in a Platforms MUST have their source be 100% committed to an Apache source tree.

 Patch Specifications
 ---------------------------

-While ODPi can be more prescriptive when it comes to the source-code and release-timing of major and minor releases of Apache components, platform providers need more flexibility in dealing with patch releases.
-In particular, to deal with urgent security or availability problems for their customers, providers need to be able to do just about anything to triage an emergency situation.
-Even after an emergency is dealt with, some customers and/or vendors are very conservative about change-management and providers need flexibility to work with such customers.
+While ODPi can be more prescriptive when it comes to the source code and release timing of major and minor releases of Apache components, Platform Vendors need more flexibility in dealing with patch releases.
+In particular, to deal with urgent security or availability problems for their customers, Platform Vendors need to be able to do just about anything to triage an emergency situation.
+Even after an emergency is dealt with, some customers, Software Vendors and/or Platform Vendors are very conservative about change-management and providers need flexibility to work with such customers.

--   **[ODPi_PATCH1]** ODPi platform providers have full flexibility to release fixes to customers who are facing urgent security or availability issues.
+-   **[ODPi_PATCH1]** Platforms have full flexibility to release fixes to customers who are facing urgent security or availability issues.
 Once operations are restored to normal, however, these emergency fixes MUST eventually be replaced with more permanent patches that comply with the specifications listed here.

 -   **[ODPi_PATCH2]** Patches to Apache components MUST have the source available to the Apache community, posted via the project-specific bug-tracking system (like JIRA).
 The vendor SHOULD make reasonable efforts to get the patch committed.